Public-Health-Scotland/R-Resources/using SMRA with R.md

 ## Problems and alternatives to odbc

 There are several R packages which provide the functionality to connect to external ODBC databases.
 The odbc package is currently the recommended package for connecting to ODBC databases, it is faster and more efficient than alternatives.
 You should use odbc with the SMRA datasets, and all code in this document pertains to the odbc package.
 However, there are known problems with using odbc with some of the other datasets used in ISD (e.g. Ecossstats).
-If you experience problems using odbc with your database (and you are certain it is not a coding error), try using package RODBC instead.
+If you experience problems using odbc with your database (and you are certain it is not a coding error), try using the package [`{RODBC}`](https://cran.r-project.org/web/packages/RODBC/index.html) instead.

 ## Set up the connection